TEnders64/OnlinePython_Lectures/week2/lecture1.md

 ![alt text](ActorsMoviesV1.png "ERD")

-  - There is a whole lot of repetition going on here.
+  - There is a whole lot of repetition going on here and a list of films for an actor is not great.
 How do we solve this?
     - RELATIONSHIPS!

 ####Relationships